hmcts/bulk-scan-ccd-definitions/README.md

 ```

 This will create a file called {ENV}-{CASE TYPE}-created-ccd.xlsx in the /data directory.
-it requires Environment info as an argument.it will replace placehiolder URLs with  enviironment specific URLs.
+It requires environment info as an argument.
+It will replace placeholder URLs with  environment specific URLs.

 ### Make changes to the spreadsheet